Estimating a Time-Calibrated Phylogeny of Fossil and Extant Taxa using Morphological Data

 Given a phylogeny, in this case a phylogeny generated by a birth-death process, the fossilization process provides a distribution for sampling fossilized occurrences of lineages in the tree (Heath et al. 2014).
 Much like speciation and extinction, fossil sampling is modeled according to a Poisson process with rate parameter $\psi$.
 This means that each lineage has the same constant rate of producing a fossil.
 As a result, along a given lineage, the time between fossilization events is exponentially distributed with rate $\psi$.

 One key assumption of the FBD model is that each fossil represents a distinct fossil specimen.
 However, if certain taxa persist through time and fossilize particularly well, then the same taxon may be sampled at different stratigraphic ages.
 These fossil data are commonly represented by only the first and last appearances of a fossil morphospecies.
-In this case one might want to consider the fossilized birth-death range process (Stadler et al. 2018) in RevBayes to model the stratigraphic ranges of fossil occurrences.
+In this case one might want to consider the fossilized birth-death range process (Stadler et al. 2018) to model the stratigraphic ranges of fossil occurrences.

 Accounting for Fossil Age Uncertainty